KuranovaPolina/Sber_School_21_Pool/P01D06-0-develop/README.md

 # P01D06
 Educational project P01D06 from organization «School 21».

+Task:

-***== Develop an src/pong.c program for a two-player game, similar to Pong.
+Develop an src/pong.c program for a two-player game, similar to Pong.
 To display the graphics, only use ASCII characters (with output to the terminal).
-You need to implement the step-by-step version using only the material of the course studied so far and the standard library.***

 * ***Keys***: